Tips for Getting Better Sleep

 How you start your day tends to set the mood for the rest of your day, so if you go to sleep feeling good, and you get a good night's sleep, then how could you not start your day feeling good???

-And if you start having more of an "attitude of gratitude" during your "waking life", you may find that you start attracting a lot more things into your life to be grateful for, because just like us, the universe is more likely to give gifts to those who it knows will appreciate them.
+Doing this will also help you to start having more of an "attitude of gratitude" during your "waking life", and you may even find that you start attracting a lot more things into your life to be grateful for, because the universe is more likely to give gifts to those who appreciate them.